GitMeep/ctrs/README.md

 ## Using

-Click the "open" button and select a scan descriptor `.json` file (examples coming soon).
+Click the "open" button and select a scan descriptor `.json` file.
+Example datasets can be found in the [data](./data/) directory.
 Use threshold to only display samples above that value.

 ## Building